Get your free stress and anxiety eBook (57 page PDF)

 • Practicing gratitude.
 Emma cultivated a practice of gratitude to shift her focus away from perceived injustices and towards appreciation for the positives in her life.

-Over time, Emma's diligent practice of CBT techniques yielded significant improvements in her outlook and wellbeing.
+Over time, Emma's diligent practice of CBT techniques yielded significant improvements in her wellbeing.
 She became less preoccupied with notions of fairness and more accepting of life's inherent uncertainties.

 The Importance of Balance While Pursuing Positive Change